girishshankaran/my-website/README.md

 Testing Jira Automation

-This is the  git integration testing for Jira
+This is  th  git integration testing for Jira

 This website is developed by using [Docusaurus](https://docusaurus.io/), a modern static website generator.